 By 2006, the Honda Fit was in serious need of an update.
 Honda Motors introduced a restyled version of the Fit for the 2007 model year, selling it side-by-side with the previous generation until 2008.
 The second generation of the Honda Fit hatchback won the Japan Car of the Year Award for the second time shortly after it was introduced at the Tokyo Motor Show.
 In addition to exterior cosmetic updates, the second generation is 140 mm longer, the wheelbase is 50 mm longer, and it is 20 mm wider.
 The rear seat headrests have been redesigned to allow for more compact stowage allowing the new Fit to offer up to 53 cubic feet of storage in the boot.
 With the rear seats upright, the Honda Fit offers 26.1 cubic feet for cargo.

 The three engine options are held over.
 The 1,198 cc powerplant is available in Japan only, while the 1,339 cc and 1,496 cc engines are sold in every market around the globe.
 The manual gearbox options are a five-speed and a six-speed.
-Buyers can chose from two automatic gearbox options.
+Buyers can choose from two automatic gearbox options.
 The first is a crisp-shifting five-speed.
 The other is Honda’s durable CVT.

 The Honda Fit Hybrid was introduced in Japan as part of the 2010 model year line-up.
 At its introduction, it had the lowest price of any petrol-electric hybrid within the Japanese market.
 The Honda Fit Hybrid combines the 1,339 cc petrol I4 with an electric motor.
 The setup is rated to use just 3.3 litres per 100 kilometres in accordance with Japanese 10–15 cycle testing.
 CO2 emissions are 104 g/km.
 The Fit Hybrid uses a simple parallel system (works in tandem with the petrol engine) that is lightweight and enhances driving performance with instant torque and fuel economy.
 This is the same drivetrain found in the Honda Insight.